mosip/id-authentication/docs/design/kernel/kernel-keymanager.md

 1. Request received for encrypted data decryption along with applicationId, ReferenceId(optional) and the timestamp(encryption timestamp).
 2. Decode the content from Base64 encoded string and split the data and symmetric key.
 3. Pass the symmetric key along with ApplicationId,ReferenceId and Timestamp(encryption timestamp) to KeyManager service to decrypt.
+If additional salt was  sent in Base64 encoded to be used for  initialization vector (IV) for symmetric encryption, same salt need be sent for decryption.
 4. Use the decrypted symmetric key to decrypt data and respond back.